A comprehensive guide to brand strategy

 Take the time to get granular about what you personally want out of life and then determine and how this translates to your business mission, values, and goals.

 Now it’s time to get into the actual detail of what a brand strategy entails.
-I call it the four 4Vs framework: Vision, Value, Voice, Visuals.
+We call it the four 4Vs framework: Vision, Value, Voice, Visuals.

 It’s important to go through the exercise of articulating the strategic vision for yourself or your company before get into other parts of the branding process.
 Your vision must inform your entire strategy.